andrei-stoica26/henna/README.md

 This function plots positive integer-valued points over concentric circles, with points located more centrally representing higher values.

-An application is visualizing genes involved in a network.
+It can be used to showcase genes involved in a network.
 Just like `networkPlot`, `radialPlot` can distinguish genes belonging to different connected components: